Amesbury School: History

 During this uncertain time, numbers in the school suffered and by the time Dominick Spencer became the school's first salaried headmaster in 1971, there were only 59 boys in the school.
 The next three years saw numbers steadily rise: full boarding continued but day boys were welcomed and weekly boarding was started for the younger pupils.
 With numbers steadily increasing, the school was back on a sound financial footing and the governors felt able to start some much needed improvements.

 The old theatre was now too small and the gymnasium was converted to act as a centre for PT, fencing, badminton, theatre and cinema.
 In 1973, with Science due to become a compulsory subject in Common Entrance, a dedicated teaching facility was needed.
-The next few years saw gradual improvements throughout the school.
 The early 1980s saw the stable block converted for staff accommodation and the old vegetable garden became grass tennis courts until 1987 when the all-weather hard courts were built.
 A new teaching block was added in 1987 housing classrooms, art room and a new science lab.
-Always known as the New Block, in 1995, the main entrance was renamed Spencers as a tribute to Dominick and Sue Spencer, who retired in 1989 and were succeeded until 1994 by Paul Cheater.
+In 1995, the main entrance was renamed Spencers as a tribute to Dominick and Sue Spencer, who retired in 1989 and were succeeded until 1994 by Paul Cheater.

 In 1987 Amesbury opened a Pre-Prep Department catering for pupils under seven.